baggepinnen/BasisFunctionExpansions.jl/docs/src/index.md

 ```
 ![window](figs/arx.png)

 Due to the non-linearity at the input of the system, the linear model fails to fit the data well.
 Our next attempt is a non-linear model based on BFEs.
-We select the simplest form of multi-dimensional BFE, `MultiUniformRBFE` and further select to cover the state-space with 2 basis functions along each dimension corresponding to ``y``, and 4 basis functions along each dimension corresponding to ``u`` for a total of 2^2*4^3=256 parameters (4 basis functions is the smallest number that can accurately fit ``\sqrt{|u|}``).
+We select the simplest form of multi-dimensional BFE, `MultiUniformRBFE` and further select to cover the state-space with 2 basis functions along each dimension corresponding to ``y``, and 4 basis functions along each dimension corresponding to ``u`` for a total of 2^2*4^3=256 parameters (4 basis functions is the smallest number that can somewhat accurately fit ``\sqrt{|u|}``).
 The number of parameters in this case is large compared to the number of data points, we will need some regularization to fit this model properly.
-The regularization choice is made when forming the `BasisFunctionApproximation` and the strength is determined by the last argument `1e-2` in this case.
+The regularization choice is made when forming the `BasisFunctionApproximation` and the strength is determined by the last argument `1e-3` in this case.
 ```julia
 bfe   = MultiUniformRBFE(A,[2,2,4,4,4], normalize=true)
 bfa   = BasisFunctionApproximation(yr,A,bfe, 1e-3)